opentok/learning-opentok-ios/README.md

 * A simple custom video capturer
 * A custom video capturer that uses the device camera
 * Publishing a screen-sharing stream
-* A video capturer that lets you obtain still screen captures of the camera used by a publisher

 The code for this sample is found the following git branches: